Jaisalmer: Climate

+The average rainfall is 256.5 mm, although as with all of northwest India it is almost exclusively confined to the monsoon from June to September and extremely variable from year to year.
+As little as 20.8 mm was recorded in 1969, but as much as 555.7 mm in 2006, of which 440.6 mm fell in August alone.
+The highest daily rainfall is 204.8 mm on 16 August 1973.
+Even during the monsoon rainfall typically occurs only on two or three days per month, and then for only a few hours each rainy day.
+It is estimated that in an average year rain falls in Jaisalmer for a total of fewer than twenty hours.

 Demographics

 According to the 2011 census, Jaisalmer had a population of 65,471.
 Around 90% of the population is Hindu, 8.20% is Muslim and the remaining are Sikhs, Christians, and Jains.

 Economy

 Tourism is a major industry in Jaisalmer.

+In recent years, there has been a growing focus on renewable energy in the region.
+Jaisalmer has been home to various wind and solar energy projects, taking advantage of the ample sunlight and wind resources in the desert.

 The Government of India initiated departmental exploration for oil in 1955–56 in the Jaisalmer area.
 Oil India Limited discovered natural gas in 1988 in the Jaisalmer basin.

 Musicians and dancers are also a major cultural export from Jaisalmer to the rest of the world.
 Manganiyar musicians have played the world over, and Queen Harish, the dancing desert drag queen, has toured the world over and has featured in international movies.

 Jaisalmer is also known for its leather messenger bags, made from wild camels native to the area.